Difference between GET and POST

 table of contents

-Nice to meet you!
-My name is Hase and I joined the development team as a new graduate this year.
+Hello!
+My name is Hase, and I'm a new graduate who joined the development team this year.

-In this article, I would like to explain the difference between "GET" and "POST" which are used to transfer information in PHP for those new to programming.
+Today, I'd like to explain the difference between "GET" and "POST," which are used to pass information in PHP, for beginners in programming.

 What are GET and POST?